-Considering holding an estate sale?
-Curious about what an estate sale is or how it differs from your run-of-the-mill garage sale or yard sale?
+Have a house full of things you’re looking to offload in one fell swoop?
+Consider holding an estate sale!
+Estate sales differ from your run-of-the-mill garage sale or yard sale and are a great way to make money on a high volume of household items — from vintage furniture to everyday items like kitchenware.
+Curious about how to have an estate sale?
 You’ve come to the right place.
 Here’s everything you need to know about the who, what, when, where, why, and how of holding an estate sale.

 What is an estate sale?

 An estate sale is essentially a large sale of someone’s personal possessions — similar to a garage sale but on a much larger scale.
 Estate sales include a much higher volume of sale items and can feature high-ticket items, whereas garage or yard sales are usually just reserved for offloading a handful of second-hand bargain items.